 - NGR7912C - Doctoral Project 2 (3)

 - The DNP Project is the product of the culminating or comprehensive experience of an independent project that demonstrates application of advanced clinical and evidence-based practice.
-The DNP Project is guided and evaluated by an academic committee and is derived from the practice immersion experience (residency).
+The DNP Project is guided and evaluated by an academic committee and is derived from the practice immersion experience.
 It will serve as a foundation for future scholarly practice.
-The DNP Project is related to advanced nursing practice and benefits a group, population or community rather than an individual patient.
+The DNP Project is related to advanced nursing practice and benefits a group, population, or community rather than an individual patient.
 It addresses identified needs and builds on an evidence base.
-DNP projects may include but are not limited to: Translate research into practice and evaluate outcomes Quality improvement (care processes, continuity of care, patient outcomes) Implement and evaluate evidence-based practice guidelines Analyze policy: develop, implement, evaluate, or revise policy Design and use databases to retrieve information for decision making, planning, evaluation Conduct financial analyses to compare care models and potential cost savings, etc. Design and evaluate new models of care Design and evaluate health promotion and disease prevention programs Assess integration of technology in care The theme that links these forms of scholarly experiences is the use of evidence to improve either practice or patient outcomes.
+DNP projects may include but are not limited to: Translation of research into practice and evaluation of outcomes Program review Quality improvement (care processes, continuity of care, patient outcomes) Implementation and evaluation of evidence-based practice guidelines in a specific practice setting Policy analysis: development, implementation, evaluation, or revision of policy Design and usage of databases to retrieve information for decision making, planning, evaluation Conduct of financial analyses to compare care models and potential cost savings, etc. Design and evaluation of new models of care Design and evaluation of health promotion and disease prevention programs Assessment of integration of technology in care The theme that links these forms of scholarly experiences is the use of evidence to improve either practice or patient outcomes.
 Additional examples of DNP projects can be found on the National Organization of Nurse Practitioner Faculty (NONPF) website under Practice Doctorate Resource Center.

 Grand Total Credits: 42